tamersp25/docs/README.md

 ## Contributing

 If you would like to suggest an edit to the docs, feel free to submit a pull request.
-You'll probably want to chat with us in our [Slack community](veri-slack) first if it's a large change to make sure we're in alignment.
+You'll probably want to chat with us in our [Slack community][veri-slack] first if it's a large change to make sure we're in alignment.

 ### Overview

-Veritone Docs is static site built using Markdown files and powered by [Docsify](docsify).
+Veritone Docs is static site built using Markdown files and powered by [Docsify][docsify].

 ### Quick Start